woodser/xmr-sample-next/README.md

+## Description

-This project is a sample NextJS app using the monero-ts library.
+This project is a sample NextJS app using the [monero-ts](https://github.com/woodser/monero-ts) library.

+## How to Run in a Browser

 1. `git clone https://github.com/woodser/xmr-next-app.git`
 2. `cd xmr-next-app`